 Accuracy-Related Penalty

 This represents the most serious civil penalty at 75% of the understated tax.
-The IRS must prove you intentionally filed a fraudulent return or deliberately underreported income.
-Filing accurately and honestly is your protection against fraud allegations.
-Note that tax fraud can result in both civil penalties and criminal charges.
+The IRS must prove by clear and convincing evidence that you intentionally filed a fraudulent return or deliberately underreported income.

 Trust Fund Recovery Penalty

-Businesses with employees must withhold income tax, FICA, and federal unemployment tax from paychecks and remit them to the IRS monthly.
-Failing to deposit these “trust fund” taxes makes business owners personally liable for 100% of the unpaid amount, even if the business operates as a corporation or LLC.
+Businesses with employees must withhold income tax, Social Security, and Medicare from paychecks and remit them to the IRS.
+Failing to deposit these trust fund taxes makes responsible business owners and officers personally liable for 100% of the unpaid amount – even if the business is incorporated.

-Understanding Failure to File and Failure to Pay Penalties
+Understanding Failure to File and Failure to Pay: How They Interact

 These two penalties often confuse taxpayers because they sound similar but apply to different situations.
-The failure to file penalty is significantly steeper than the failure to pay penalty, making it more important to submit your return on time even if you cannot pay immediately.
+The failure to file penalty is significantly steeper than the failure to pay penalty, making it critical to submit your return on time even if you cannot pay immediately.

 When you file late AND pay late, both penalties can apply simultaneously.
 However, the IRS caps the combined penalty at 5% per month for the first five months.
 After that, the failure to file penalty stops, but the failure to pay penalty continues until you’ve paid in full or hit the 25% maximum.

-According to the Internal Revenue Service, the failure to file penalty increases significantly if you’re more than 60 days late.
+According to the IRS, the failure to file penalty increases significantly if you’re more than 60 days late.
 At that point, you’ll owe either $510 or 100% of the tax you owe, whichever is less.
-This minimum penalty emphasizes how critical timely filing is to minimizing financial damage.

 Interest compounds daily on both unpaid taxes and penalties, based on the federal short-term rate plus 3%.
 This means your total debt grows continuously until paid in full.
 The IRS cannot waive interest charges unless the underlying penalty is removed.

-How Civil Penalties Differ from Criminal Tax Penalties
+How IRS Civil Penalties Differ from Criminal Tax Penalties

 Many taxpayers worry that any mistake will lead to prosecution.
 Understanding the distinction between civil and criminal matters helps reduce unnecessary anxiety while highlighting situations that require immediate attention.